-Fort Macdowall was built by the British in the town of Matale in 1803 as an out post during the Kandyan Wars.
-This fort also laid on the route to one of British’s most important routes, Kandy to Trincomalee.
+Fort Macdowall was built by the British in the town of Matale in 1803 as an outpost during the Kandyan Wars.
+This fort also laid on the route to one of Britishers most important routes, Kandy to Trincomalee.
 The fort was named after General Macdowall, who led the expedition to the Kingdom of Kandy.
 This is one of the few forts built inland by the British and the largest of such inland forts.

-Pilimathalawe then met Fedrick North, the British governor of Ceylon several times in 1799 to request an attack on Kandy to kill the the king to place him in power.
-However North couldn’t be convinced for a immediate attack on Kandy.
-After these discussions, Pilimathalawe created a situation between the British and the the Kandyan kingdom, forcing the British to launch an attack on Kandy in 1803.
-On 31st January the Colombo division lead by Major general Macdowall left Colombo and a second division led by Cornel Berbut left Trincomalee on 4th February.
-The combined forces entered the city of Kandy on 21st February 1803 and found that king and the army has retreated to his Hanguranketha Palace leaving the city void of any valuables.
-The British promptly crowned Muththusamy who had travelled with Cornel Berbut to Kandy as the new king and signed an treaty with the British providing all the concessions they wished.
+Pilimathalawe then met Fedrick North, the British governor of Ceylon several times in 1799 to request an attack on Kandy to kill the king to place him in power.
+However, North couldn’t be convinced of an immediate attack on Kandy.
+After these discussions, Pilimathalawe created a situation between the British and the Kandyan kingdom, forcing the British to launch an attack on Kandy in 1803.
+On 31st January the Colombo division led by Major General Macdowall left Colombo and a second division led by Cornel Berbut left Trincomalee on 4th February.
+The combined forces entered the city of Kandy on 21st February 1803 and found that the king and the army had retreated to his Hanguranketha Palace leaving the city void of any valuables.
+The British promptly crowned Muththusamy who had travelled with Cornel Berbut to Kandy as the new king and signed a treaty with the British providing all the concessions they wished.

-With guerrilla attacks from Kandyan forces continuing next weeks, the British was forced to agree to hand over power to Pilimathalawe to run the Kandyan kingdom on the promise of capturing and handing over the fugitive Sri Wickrama Rajasinghe to British.
-After this agreement the British forces left Kandy back to their bases leaving only about 700 malays, 300 British and the Bengal and Madras artilary.
+With guerrilla attacks from Kandyan forces continuing the next weeks, the British were forced to agree to hand over power to Pilimathalawe to run the Kandyan kingdom on the promise of capturing and handing over the fugitive Sri Wickrama Rajasinghe to the British.
+After this agreement, the British forces left Kandy back to their bases leaving only about 700 Malays, 300 British, and the Bengal and Madras artillery.
 On 15th April Captain Madge marched to the ceded Macdowall fort with 51 men.

-In 1848 during the famous Matale Rebellion, the fort came under siege of the Sinhalese rebels led by Weera Puran Appu & Gongalegoda Banda who are renowned national heroes today.
-Only the gate way and few ramparts remain, with the interior of the fort turned into a cemetery, the Fort MacDowall Cemetery.
+In 1848 during the famous Matale Rebellion, the fort came under siege by the Sinhalese rebels led by Weera Puran Appu & Gongalegoda Banda who are renowned national heroes today.
+Only the gateway and a few ramparts remain, with the interior of the fort turned into a cemetery, the Fort MacDowall Cemetery.

 References

-- Pridham, C., 1849.
-An Historical, Political And Statistical Account Of Ceylon And Its Dependencies Volume I. 1st ed.
+• Pridham, C., 1849.
+A Historical, Political And Statistical Account Of Ceylon And Its Dependencies Volume I. 1st ed.
 London: T. and W. Boone.

 Also See